-- Identify your own strengths and develop areas for growth (Reflections) - Demonstrate that challenges have been undertaken, developing new skills in the process (Either things you have never done before or developing further) - Demonstrate how to initiate and plan a CAS experience (Your ideas and creativity) - Show commitment and perseverance in CAS experiences (Long-term 6 months or more activities) - Demonstrate the skills and recognize the benefits of working collaboratively (Being part of a team) - Demonstrate engagement with issues of global significance (Mobility impairment, Homelessness, Refugees etc.) - Recognize and consider the ethics of choices and actions (Those who are less fortunate than you/younger than you etc. need to be treated with dignity and respect)
+- Identify your own strengths and develop areas for growth (Reflections) - Demonstrate that challenges have been undertaken, developing new skills in the process (Either things you have never done before or developing further) - Demonstrate how to initiate and plan a CAS experience (Your ideas and creativity) - Show commitment and perseverance in CAS experiences (Long-term 6 months or more activities) - Demonstrate the skills and recognize the benefits of working collaboratively (Being part of a team) - Demonstrate engagement with issues of global significance (Mobility impairment, Homelessness, Refugees etc.)

+- Recognize and consider the ethics of choices and actions (Those who are less fortunate than you/younger than you etc. and need to be treated with dignity and respect or environmental ethics to respect our planet and its resources etc.)